UNIVERSAL FUND MEMBERDirector of Engineering

 Works at Nearpod

 Mark joined Watsi on September 20th, 2016.
 Six years ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mark's most recent donation traveled 8,200 miles to support Jane, a loving and hard-working mother from Philippines, to fund a thyroidectomy so she can finally feel herself again.
+Mark's most recent donation traveled 1,900 miles to support Primer, a 50-year-old farmer from Haiti, to fund cardiac surgery to replace his damaged heart valve.